There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 This is Norway’s food basket with intensive agriculture in a flat, vast and well-kept cultural landscape, in an area with a mild climate the year round.

-Check out these videos from Seaview Rail (Please note that some text and comments are in Norwegian only):
+Check out Norwegian Broadcasting’s story on Seaview Rail (Please note that the text is in Norwegian only).

 During the 19th century, transport along the Jæren coast was dominated by ship.
 Some simple roads had been built, but these were insufficient for quick and efficient transport.
 In 1866 the first idea of building a railway to connect Stavanger and Egersund was launched, and the line opened as a narrow gauge stand-alone line on 27 February 1878.